asinfotrack/yii2-audittrail/README.md

 Yii2-audittrail is a behavior and a set of widgets to track all modifications performed on a model

 ## Advantages
 This is not the first audit trail extension.
-So why use this?
+So why use this one?
 Those are some of the major advantages:

-* This extension works with composite primary keys
+* this extension works with composite primary keys
 * it also works with console applications
-* You can explicitly configure what fields to log
+* you can explicitly configure what fields to log
-* GridView-baes widget to show the audit trail with huge customization options (eg rendering of values by closures, etc.)
+* GridView-baded widget to show the audit trail with huge customization options (eg rendering of values by closures, yii-formatter, etc.)

 ## Installation
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).